glebov21/NewProcessMonitoring/README.md

 Click `Reset trust list` if you want to see agan full list

+## How it working

+When window is minimized or unfocused the get list of processes every 5 seconds.
+And check for new.

 ## Create setup
 1) Open `NSIS_SetupFile.nsi` in NSIS Compiler
 2) Click `Compile`